How many Amino Acids are there?

-Amino acids are the building blocks of proteins, acting as one of the most vital things our body needs to function properly.
+Amino acids (AA) are the building blocks of proteins, acting as one of the most vital things our body needs to function properly.

 Without them, we would run into major health problems extremely quickly, and it would become impossible to get the protein that the human body requires and are particularly important for the elderly population.